Back to Oversight Precedents

 In the Supreme Court’s 2020 decision in Trump v.
 Mazars, Chief Justice John Roberts wrote that prior to the Trump Administration, “congressional demands for the President’s information have been resolved by the political branches without involving this Court,” explaining, “Historically, disputes over congressional demands for presidential documents have not ended up in court.
 Instead, they have been hashed out in the ‘hurly-burly, the give-and-take of the political process between the legislative and the executive.’”

 Co-Equal’s guide to congressional oversight precedent documents that this traditional accommodation process resulted in many senior White House officials testifying before Congress.
-Since the Nixon Administration, at least nine White House Counsels, six National Security Advisors, five White House Chiefs of Staff, and 78 other White House officials have appeared before Congress.
+Since the Nixon Administration, at least 10 White House Counsels, seven National Security Advisors, five White House Chiefs of Staff, and 78 other White House officials have appeared before Congress.

 Likewise, the accommodation process has resulted in production of a wide range of sensitive documents to Congress when Congress could demonstrate a sufficient need.
 As Co-Equal’s precedent reports document, the materials the executive branch produced to Congress have included internal communications involving the president, foreign dignitary communications with the president, internal communications involving top White House aides, communications between White House and cabinet officials, communications involving the Vice President’s Office, and communications involving the White House Counsel’s Office.